8 Ways to Reduce Gas and Farting

 2. Drink More Water Between Meals:

 Ensure the proper movement of food through the digestive tract by hydrating well in between meals with pure water.
-Hydration is key to removing waste from the body because it lubricates fiber causing it to swell preventing it from becoming stagnant along the digestive tract.
+Hydration is key to removing waste from the body because it lubricates fiber causing it to swell and preventing it from becoming stagnant along the digestive tract.
 By moving things through your system, you minimize fermentation and reduce gas formation.

 Although drinking plenty of water throughout the day is essential, try holding off drinking it during a meal.
 In combination with eating, water will dilute the digestive juices secreted to metabolize food and can contribute to your problems.